Each year physicians must renew their medical licence. Annual licence renewal takes place in November.

 Your username (This is your email on file with the College.)

 Your password (If you have forgotten your password, you will be prompted to reset it.)

 Certificate of Professional Conduct (CPC)

-If you have practised outside the province in 2020 you must obtain a Certificate of Professional Conduct for each of the jurisdictions in which you practised.
-If this applies to you, these CPCs are required before your licence will be renewed.
+If you have practised outside the province in the last year, you must obtain a Certificate of Professional Conduct for each of the jurisdictions in which you practised.
+If this applies to you, your CPCs are required before your licence will be renewed.
 As it may take several weeks for other jurisdictions to provide a CPC, please make the request as soon as possible.